Transfer Students from Outside of the U of M

 - Have questions about transferring?
 Check out the CLA transfer student pages for information about transferring credit, degree requirements, and majors/minors in CLA.

-- Sign-up for remote orientation.
-Dates for transfer students are in July and August for the fall semester and January for the spring semester.
-Sign-up begins in early-April for fall semester and early November for spring semester.
+- Sign-up for orientation.
+Orientation dates for transfer students are in January for Spring semester registration and July and August for Fall semester registration.
+Sign-up begins early November for Spring semester and in early-April for Fall semester.
 Sign-up early as space on each date is limited.

-- Complete the online New Student Checklist after it launches on April 7, 2021 at Noon.
-With the CLA New Student Checklist, you will confirm your orientation date, complete a brief questionnaire, schedule your mandatory remote orientation, take placement tests online, and get ready to meet with your advisor.
+- Complete the online New Student Checklist after it launches on November 10, 2021 at Noon.
+With the CLA New Student Checklist, you will confirm your orientation date, complete a brief questionnaire, schedule your mandatory orientation, take placement tests online, and get ready to meet with your advisor.

 - Complete the mandatory Orientation Prep Course (in the New Student Checklist), which will outline college- and university-wide policies, the CLA advising system, degree requirements, and career resources that are available to you.